tianjianl/JamSTGCN/README.md

 Forecasting traffic jams is not that similar to forecasting traffic flow, which we have a redundant amount of data.
 However, jams only occur in the largest cities and often only during peak hours, resulting in a unbalanced dataset.
 In order to study the jam patterns, we select roads in Haidian District, Beijing that have much more jam than others.

-For a more detailed version of my intuitions and the model, please refer to [this draft](res_stgcn_jam.pdf) of my final report.
-I am still working on the last few sections of it.

 ## Related Papers
 Spatio-Temporal Graph Convolutional Networks: A Deep Learning Framework for Traffic Forecasting https://arxiv.org/abs/1709.04875